North Carolina Fly Fishing 4 min read

 Fly fishing is a great hobby and sport, and it’s one that so many different people can enjoy.
 It offers a chance to relax with nature and enjoy some good fishing, and when you plan your own trip, you can do it your way.
 Read on to get the scoop on fly fishing the East Fork of the Pigeon River.

-The East Fork Pigeon River in western North Carolina
+Fly Fishing the East Fork Pigeon River in western North Carolina

 The Pigeon River is generally too warm to keep trout, but its many tributaries that run upstream to higher elevations are home to plenty of wild trout, along with some stocked trout and holdovers in various streams.
 That includes the East Fork of the Pigeon River, which is what we’re going to discuss in this guide.
 Here, you’ll find plenty of browns, rainbows, and brook trout in what is known as one of the most productive tributaries.